Creative Writing Fall 2022

 C W 699 Independent Study By Arrangement

 Prerequisite: Consent of instructor and a 3.0 GPA.
-Upper division students may enroll in a course of Independent Study under the supervision of a member of the Creative Writing department, with whom the course is planned, developed, and completed.
-This course may be taken for one, two, or three units.
-No priority enrollment; enrollment is by petition, and a copy of your unofficial SF State transcript.
+Upper division students may enroll in a course of Independent Study under the supervision of a member of the Creative Writing department, with whom the course is planned, developed and completed.
+This course may be taken for one, two or three units.
+No priority enrollment; permit numbers will be issued on receipt of the necessary form along with a copy of your unofficial SF State transcript.
 Petition for Independent Study forms are available on the registrar's website.
 This form must be signed by the instructor you will be working with, and the department chair.
-Your instructor will give you the schedule and permit numbers to add the course during the first week of the semester.

 Note: Preference in all Creative Writing graduate courses will be given to students admitted to either the M.A. or the M.F.A. programs in Creative Writing.
 Preference in M.F.A. level courses will be given to students admitted to the M.F.A. program.
 Priority in M.A. and M.F.A. writing workshops and creative process courses will be given to students admitted in the genre of the course.
 Other Creative Writing M.A./M.F.A. students may enroll in these courses only with the permission of the instructor.